-Shillington and Stondon recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health or substance abuse, or a child who has returned home to their family from care.
+- Shillington and Stondon Federation recognises that while all children/young people have a right to be safe, some children/young people may be more vulnerable to abuse, for example a young carer, a child/young person frequently missing from home/care, children/young people with disabilities or special educational needs, a child/young person living with domestic abuse, parental mental ill health or substance abuse, or a child/young person who has returned home to their family from care. - We recognise that additional barriers can exist when recognising abuse and neglect in children/young people with special educational needs or disabilities, medical or physical health conditions. - These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child/young person's condition without further exploration; - these children/young people being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children/young people; - the potential for children/young people with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - Any reports of abuse involving children/young people with SEND will therefore require close liaison with the DSL (or Deputy) and the SENCO or the named person with oversight for SEND. - Shillington and Stondon Federation will consider extra pastoral support and attention for these children/young people, along with ensuring any appropriate support for communication is in place. - If Shillington and Stondon Federation is considering excluding, either fixed term or permanently, a vulnerable child/young person and/or a child/young person who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude. - Where a parent/carer has expressed their intention to remove a child/young person from school with a view to educating at home, we work together with Local Authority and other key practitioners to coordinate a meeting with parents/carers where possible.
+We will do this before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child/young person.
+This is particularly important where a child has SEND, is vulnerable, and/or has a social worker.

-- We recognise that additional barriers can exist when recognising abuse and neglect in children with special educational needs or disabilities, medical or physical health conditions. - These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - o communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so - Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or deputy) and the SENCO or the named person with oversight for SEND. - Shillington and Stondon will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - If Shillington and Stondon is considering excluding, either fixed term or permanently, a vulnerable child and/or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude. - Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, we work together with Local Authority and other key professionals to coordinate a meeting with parents/carers where possible.
-We will do this before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
-This is particularly important where a child has SEND, is vulnerable, and/or has a social worker. - In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing board.
+• In the event of a one-off serious incident resulting in an immediate decision to exclude, a risk assessment must be completed prior to convening a meeting of theGoverning Board.

-27. Children who are lesbian, gay, bi or trans (LGBT)
+27. Children/Young People who are lesbian, gay, bi or trans (LGBT)

-Shillington and Stondon recognise that whilst the fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, children who are LGBT can be targeted by other children.
+Shillington and Stondon Federation recognise that whilst the fact that a child/young person may be LGBT is not in itself an inherent risk factor for harm, children/young people who are LGBT can be targeted by other children/young people.

-A child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT
+A child/young person who is perceived by other children/young people to be LGBT (whether they are or not) can be just as vulnerable as those who identify as LGBT.

-Shillington and Stondon will endeavour to reduce barriers faced by children who are LGBT and will provide a safe space for them to speak out or share their concerns with members of staff.
+Shillington and Stondon Federation will endeavour to reduce barriers faced by children/young people who are LGBT and will provide a safe space for them to speak out or share their concerns with members of staff.
+This safe space is <Insert>

-28. What we do when we are concerned about a child
+28. What we do when we are concerned about a child/young person.